Integral and Transpersonal Psychology

 Integral psychology is concerned with exploring and understanding the totality of human consciousness and personality.
 It seeks to unify the personal, interpersonal, and transpersonal dimensions of human experience to achieve wholeness of personality, multicultural harmony, and collective transformation.
 Integral psychology is based on the practical and transformative aspects of Sri Aurobindo's integral yoga psychology.

 As psychologies situated in community and world, transpersonal and integral affirm the value of social action and ecological stewardship.
 Because our relationships are global, a transpersonal approach challenges the false norms of a psychology that is situated in any one meaning frame.
 Transpersonal's initial mission to include more than one valid state of consciousness can now be extended to embrace many ways of being human as reflected in culture, ethnicity, sexual orientation, gender identity, spiritual path, and ways of knowing.
 The integral vision of a whole-person psychology can blossom into a psychology of humanity that celebrates our differences as much as it honors what we hold in common.

-Every Ph.D. program involves research, but the additional feature of this degree is that it brings together some of the most seasoned scholars in these fields and offers students the opportunity to work with them on advancing their research agendas.
-It is by collaboration between scholars that cohesive areas of new knowledge are developed, and as aspiring scholars participate in constructing knowledge that has impact, they cultivate a location for themselves in a research area that matters.
+Every PhD program involves research, but the added feature of this degree is that it brings together some of the most seasoned scholars in these fields and offers students the opportunity to work with scholars on advancing their research agendas.
+It is by collaboration between scholars that cohesive areas of new knowledge are developed, and as aspiring scholars participate in constructing knowledge that has an impact, they cultivate a location for themselves in a research area that matters.